Integrated Primary Care: An Introductory Curriculum

 - Health promotion and disease prevention in integrated primary care

-- Use of motivational interviewing in integrated primary care
+- Use of motivational enhancement strategies in integrated primary care

 - Working with older adults in integrated primary care